ydb-platform/ydb-rs-sdk/README.md

     .with_credentials(StaticToken::from("asd"))
     .client()?;

- // wait until driver background initialization finish client.wait().await?;
+ // wait until the background initialization of the driver finishes client.wait().await?;

  // read query result
  let sum: i32 = client
     .table_client() // create table client
     .retry_transaction(|mut t| async move {
-        // code in transaction can retry few times if was some retriable error
+        // code in transaction can retry a few times if there was a retriable error

-        // send query to database
-        let res = t.query(Query::from("SELECT 1 + 1 AS sum")).await?;
+        // send the query to the database let res = t.query(Query::from("SELECT 1 + 1 AS sum")).await?;

-        // read exact one result from db let field_val: i32 = res.into_only_row()?.remove_field_by_name("sum")?.try_into()?;
+        // read exactly one result from the db let field_val: i32 = res.into_only_row()?.remove_field_by_name("sum")?.try_into()?;

         // return result